Christmas and new year

 Visit one of Wales' UNESCO World Heritage sites.
 In fact, you could go to all three!

 Take a ride on the longest and fastest zip wire ride in Northern Europe - if you have a head for heights, then ZipWorld is a great place to go.
 Take a look at our Extreme Sports page for a range of other items.

 Learn to speak Welsh - if you would like to learn the language, we've some tips that can help you get started.

 Fun runs taking place in winter include the Nos Galan Races.
-The races take place each New Year's eve and commemorate the Welsh runner Guto Nyth Bran and the Christmas Santa and Elf Dash in Cardiff Bay.
+The races take place each New Year's eve and commemorate the Welsh runner Guto Nyth Bran.
+Other fun runs include the Christmas Santa and Elf Dash in Cardiff Bay.

 Most of us in the UK and western world celebrate New Year on 1 January.
 In the Gwaun Valley, Pembrokeshire people celebrate 'Hen Galan' on 13 January.